WSET Level 2 Award in Wines

 Technology requirements: to use the online learning platform, you should have basic computer literacy.
-A computer is recommended over a smartphone or tablet, and your system should have these requirements.
-For the RI exam, you will need a personal computer (ie unshared), a reliable internet connection, and a second smart device.
-An unshared device is recommended.
+A personal computer is recommended over a smartphone or tablet, and your system should have these requirements.
+For the RI exam, you will need a personal computer (ie unshared), a reliable internet connection, and a second device with a camera.

 If you don’t receive a reply within 24 hours, please check your spam filter.